 To read my detailed hotel review about our stay at Hilton Moorea Lagoon Resort & Spa, click here.

-The following resorts also offer over-water bungalows in Moorea (click on the hotel names to check them out):
+The following resorts also offer over-water bungalows in Moorea:

-This point probably doesn´t need any further explanation.
-The sunsets (and also the sunrises) on Moorea were just breathtaking.
-The sky slowly changed its color from dreamy pastel shades to vibrant orange-red tones and the gloomy tropical lagoons looked like liquid gold.
-The sunset mood on Moorea truly creates a magical experience.
-It´s not without reason that Moorea is one of the most romantic destinations in the world.
+This point probably doesn’t need any further explanation.
+The sunsets (and also the sunrises) on Moorea are simply breathtaking!
+Imagine watching the sky slowly changing its color from dreamy pastel shades to vibrant orange tones while the glowy tropical lagoons look like liquid gold.
+The sunset mood on Moorea truly creates a magical experience every day.
+It’s not without reason that Moorea is one of the most romantic destinations in the world.

 Mother Nature outdid herself when she created the picture perfect island of Moorea.
-Moorea offers a stunning scenery with lush tropical landscapes, azure lagoons and dramatic volcanic peaks.
-One of the best views over Moorea, you have from Belvedere Lookout.
-From there you can soak in the panoramic views of Cook´s Bay and Opunohu Bay as well as the iconic mountain peaks.
-Definitely a must see!
+Moorea offers an unparalleled scenery with lush tropical landscapes, azure lagoons, and dramatic volcanic peaks.
+One of the best views over Moorea, you have from the Belvedere Lookout Point.
+From there you can soak in the panoramic views of Cook’s Bay and Opunohu Bay as well as the iconic mountain peaks.
+This view point is definitely a must see!

-Instead of doing a sailing trip, you could also explore Moorea´s lagoons in a traditional Polynesian outrigger canoe.
+Instead of doing a sailing trip, you can also explore Moorea’s lagoons in a traditional Polynesian outrigger canoe.

 Moorea is the perfect destination for water-sports activities of any kind.
-I loved to discover Moorea by stand-up paddle board (SUP) and to watch the marine life from above.
-Other popular water related activities on Moorea include kayaking (with a glass-bottom kayak), jet skiing, surfing, parasailing, kite surfing and scuba diving.
-It´s a dream for any water-sports lover!
+I absolutely loved exploring Moorea’s beautiful lagoons on a stand-up paddle board (SUP) while watching the marine life from above.
+Other popular water related activities on Moorea include kayaking (with a glass-bottom kayak), jet skiing, surfing, parasailing, kite surfing, and scuba diving.
+It’s a dream for any water-sports lover!